top of page

 Once Upon a Time, I Loved Running

 Once upon a time, I loved running.
 I still do—though the pace of nearly every area of my life has slowed considerably.
+Funny enough, the thing about running for me has never been the miles or even the mindset.
+It’s the shoes.

 These days, I run in zero-drop soles.
-When the weather allows, barefoot.
+When the weather allows, I run barefoot.
 Heavy shoes feel like running through sludge.
 They throw off my stride and make something that should feel free feel unnecessarily hard.
+Maybe it’s sensory.
+Maybe it’s wisdom.
+Either way, I need to feel unhindered.

 Why Weight Changes Everything